CESNET/cesnet-tcexamples/README.md

 - `reproduce_quic.ipynb` - Use a pre-trained model from the `cesnet-models` package to reproduce the results of the *"Encrypted traffic classification: the QUIC case"* paper.
 - `example_train_nn.ipynb` - Training of a neural network from scratch.
 The `cesnet-datazoo` package provides a dataset, which is split into the train, validation, and test sets.
 The `cesnet-models` package provides the neural network architecture and data transformations.
 - `month_evaluation_cesnet_tls_year22.ipynb` - Training and per-month evaluation of a LightGBM model using the CESNET-TLS-Year22 dataset.
-- `cross_dataset_evaluation.ipynb` - Multi-dataset evaluation of an embedding function designed to generalize across traffic classification tasks.
+- `cross_dataset_embedding_function.ipynb` - Multi-dataset evaluation of an embedding function designed to generalize across traffic classification tasks.
 A pre-trained model is obtained from the `cesnet-datazoo` package, and datasets are loaded from `tcbench` and `cesnet-datazoo` packages.

 ### Requirements
 The dependencies are installed in the first cell of each notebook.
 Alternatively, the `requirements.txt` file is also provided.
 PyTorch with CUDA 11.8 support should be installed with the following command (more info [here](https://pytorch.org/get-started/locally/)):